Greetings to you, music lovers and thrill seekers all across.

 Could you tell me how this happened?

-So yeah, go ahead.
+So, yeah, go ahead.

-Did give us the story.
+Give us the story.

-Okay, what had happened was I was uh over at my grandma's house and I was just kind of rolling around the uh radius dial, and I came across you, and you had just finished playing um the phlanderer um piece on Ted Kennedy, and I was I thought it was the funniest thing, and so I told my mom when she picked me up, I was like, You've got to listen to this guy.
+Okay, what had happened was I was over at my grandma's house, and I was just kind of rolling around the radio dial, and I came across you, and you had just finished playing the Philanderer piece on Ted Kennedy.

-And you know, his name's Rush Limbaugh.
+And his name is Rush Limbaugh.

 He's the funniest thing, and he's making fun of Ted Kennedy.

-And um she was she's like, Oh, really?
+And she's like, Oh, really?

-So then she listened to you the next day, and when she got home from work, she's like, I don't think you should be listening to him.
+And when she got home from work, she's like, I don't think you should be listening to him.

 He's not a very nice man.